davidlim/datalist_autosuggest/readme.md

 # Autosuggest with Datalist

-Ironically, as 10/7/2015, Firefox's support for the datalist HTML5 tag is better than any other browser.
-If you use an option tag with a value, text, and closing option tag, Firefox 41 will do partial search on the value and text.
+Firefox 41 support for the datalist HTML5 tag is better than any other browser.
+If you use an option tag with a value, text, and closing option tag, Firefox will do partial search on the value and text.
 The ideal user experience.

 Chrome 45 will only autosuggest from the beginning of the value.
 The dropdown list will show the value and text, but you only get autosuggest from the value.